 The clear priority when managing such an incident will be the safety of all concerned.
-St. Vincent de Paul Primary School staff involved in an incident of restraint or seclusion will immediately notify the principal and provide for the immediate care and safety or those concerned.
-The student's parents will be contacted.
-A post incident evaluation and report will be completed in accord with the templates and processes outlined in the CECV Positive Behaviour Guidelines 2018.
+St Vincent De Paul Primary School's staff involved in an incident of restraint or seclusion will immediately notify the principal and provide for the immediate care and safety or those concerned.
+The student's parents/guardians/carers will be contacted.
+A post-incident evaluation and report will be completed in accord with the templates and processes outlined in the CECV Positive Behaviour Guidelines 2018.

-Assessing and Mitigating Risk
+Identifying, Assessing and Mitigating Risk

-To assist the school to discharge its safety responsibilities, St. Vincent de Paul Primary School will adhere to an Occupational Health & Safety Program through which potential safety hazards are identified and analysed in terms of the likelihood of an event occurring, and the potential consequences if the event was to occur.
+To assist the school to discharge its safety responsibilities, St Vincent De Paul Primary School will adhere to an Occupational Health & Safety Program through which potential safety hazards are identified and analysed in terms of the likelihood of an event occurring, and the potential consequences if the event was to occur.
 A similar risk based approach is taken with respect to Student Duty of Care, with the definitions of likelihood and consequences.
-St. Vincent de Paul Primary School will refer to CECV publications and may engage the services of the Catholic Education Office for the purpose of assessing student safety risks and determining how best to support the needs of the students, staff and broader community.
+St Vincent De Paul Primary School will refer to MACS publications and may engage the services of the MACS for the purpose of assessing student safety risks and determining how best to minimise those risks and support the needs of the students, staff and broader community.

-It is important that all staff consistently enforce school rules and safety policies, and actively engage in ensuring the physical and emotional wellbeing of students.
+It is important that all staff consistently enforce school rules and safety policies, and actively engage in ensuring and promoting the physical and emotional wellbeing of students.